-The Bicycle Route Navigator app features nearly 47,000 miles of awe-inspiring, well-established bicycle routes and 100+ maps to choose from.
-You can purchase the route sections you need from within the app.
+The Bicycle Route Navigator app features 52,047 miles of awe-inspiring, well-established bicycle routes and 100+ maps to choose from.
+You can purchase the route sections you within the app.
 No subscriptions or complex file conversions are necessary — just download the app on the App Store or Google Play, purchase a route section, and start riding with confidence.

 We've answered the most common questions we have received about Bicycle Route Navigator below, as well as screenshots displaying step-by-step images of the most common activities in the app.

 The Bicycle Route Navigator comes with sample data from the iconic TransAmerica route.
 After installing the app on your device, the sample data will be available under the “My Routes” tab.
 This will allow you to become familiar with the data and functionality provided when purchasing route sections within the app.

 No. GPX data is designed for use with third party apps or devices such as Komoot or Garmin.
 Bicycle Route Navigator only works with the route data available for purchase through the app itself.
 You may use the Adventure Cycling GPX Data packages in a third party app of your choice or on Garmin or other compatible GPS devices.
 More info on the GPX Data packages here.

 Offline downloads can be large and may have issues with slow or intermittent Wi-Fi connections.
 If you are running into connection timeouts or other errors when downloading route sections for offline use, we suggest trying a different Wi-Fi connection.
 It is recommended to download all offline route sections that you will need from a strong connection before hitting the road.
 We've also heard from iOS users that it is helpful to keep the app open and the device "awake" during the download process.